gadomski/stac-api-backends/README.md

 | Performance | 🤷‍♂️[^3] | 🤷‍♂️ | 🤷‍♂️ |

 [^1]: **stac-geoparquet** is untried as a backend for a STAC API, and we include it in this table so we can update as we learn more
-[^2]: Include both elasticsearch and opensearch implementations.
+[^2]: Includes both elasticsearch and opensearch implementations.
 [^3]: **pgstac** performs best when doing an ordered search on an indexed field, such as `datetime`